 Print Copies of the Program

-Copies of the Program can be purchased for $12 at the MLA information center.
+Copies of the Program can be purchased for $15

+at the MLA registration and welcome centers.
 Free copies are available only to those who

-complimentary program or to foreign registrants who did not receive
+program or to foreign registrants who did not receive their programs.

 Shuttle Bus Service

-A free shuttle service will operate between the Hynes
+A free shuttle service will operate among the

-available at the convention and on the MLA Web site.
+be available at the convention and on the MLA Web site.
 There will be a shuttle

-service available throughout the convention meeting hours
+service available throughout the convention meeting hours to transport

 Speaker Ready Rooms

-the Hynes Convention Center (310, level 3) has been reserved to
+floor) and the Sheraton Chicago (Parlor B, Lobby level 3) has been reserved to

 “Who’s Here” Directory